apache/solr-operator/docs/solr-cloud/solr-cloud-crd.md

     authenticationType: Basic
     basicAuthSecret: user-provided-secret
 ```
-The supplied secret must be of type [Basic Authentication Secret](https://kubernetes.io/docs/concepts/configuration/secret/#basic-authentication-secret) and define both a `username` and `password`.

 Here is an example of how to define a basic auth secret using YAML:
 ```yaml
 apiVersion: v1